 I created an SVG that you can use on your towel.
 Since it’s Valentine’s Day, I thought “the secret ingredient is love” would be the perfect saying for one.
 You can also use the towel year-round though since that’s a common cooking or baking phrase.

 When you download the SVG, you then need to upload it to Cricut Design Space or the program that your cutting machine uses.
 Once the program opens and you have the design uploaded make sure you remove any negative space by clicking on it.
 I downloaded the file with the background supposedly removed, but when I uploaded it to Design Space, I had to remove the background again.
-I will be making a tutorial soon to show how to upload files to Design Space soon for those who need more info on how to do this.

 Load your cutting mat with a piece of vinyl and cut the design.